int128/trace-workflows-action/README.md

 jobs:
   trace-workflows:
-    # Collect a trace when all workflows are succeeded.
+    # Export a trace when all workflows are succeeded.
     if: github.event.workflow_run.conclusion == 'success'
     runs-on: ubuntu-latest
     timeout-minutes: 10